 - increased need for police and road repair personnel, and associated costs

 - the demands on our school system from the number of new homes and likely tax increase to meet that demand

-Their Democratic challengers, Maguire, Walsh and Byrnes, are opposed to such irresponsible, poorly-sited development and want Middletown residents to have a real say in what happens in our town.
-The team stands for stopping the over-development in town and preserving natural open spaces but supports responsible quality-of-life improvements.
+Their Democratic challengers are opposed to such irresponsible, poorly-sited development and want Middletown residents to have a real say what happens in our town.
+We stand for stopping the over-development in town and preserving natural open spaces but support responsible quality-of-life improvements.